TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 MATCH (code:Code {SAB:'HGNC'})-[:CODE]-(concept:Concept)-[r]-(concept2:Concept)-[:CODE]-(code2:Code {SAB:'GO'})
 RETURN DISTINCT code.SAB, type(r), r.SAB, code2.SAB
 ```

-#### 6. How can I find out what relationships exist between my ontology/dataset and other ontologies/datasets
+#### 6. How can I find out what relationships exist between my ontology/dataset and other ontologies/datasets?
-If you simply want to find the relationship 'types' and 'SABs' between a dataset of interest, for example `HGNC`, and all other datasets you can write something like this:
+If you simply want to find the relationship 'types' and 'SABs' between a dataset of interest (for example `HGNC`) and all other datasets you can write something like this:
 ```cypher
 MATCH (code:Code {SAB:'HGNC'})-[:CODE]-(concept:Concept)-[r]-(concept2:Concept)-[:CODE]-(code2:Code)
 RETURN DISTINCT code.SAB AS hgnc_start_code, type(r) AS edge_TYPE, r.SAB AS edge_SAB,  code2.SAB AS SAB_end_code